alinex/node-fs/README.md

 specification settings.
 Additionally some methods may have special options for filtering.

+- `include` to specify a inclusion pattern
+- `exclude` to specify an exclusion pattern
+- `dereference` set to true to follow symbolic links
+- `mindepth` minimal depth to match
+- `maxdepth` maximal depth to match
+- `test` own function to use

+- `minsize` minimal filesize
+- `maxsize` maximal filesize
+- `user` owner name or id
+- `group` owner group name or id

+- `accessedAfter`
+- `accessedBefore`
+- `modifiedAfter`
+- `modifiedBefore`
+- `createdAfter`
+- `createdBefore`

+If you use multiple options all of them have to match the file to be valid.
+See the details below.

 ### File/path matching

 This is based on glob expressions like used in unix systems.

-The following option entries are used:

-- `include` - to specify a inclusion pattern
-- `exclude` - to specify an exclusion pattern
+You may use these as the `include` or `exclude` pattern while the `exclude` pattern has the higher priority.
 All files are matched which are in the include pattern and not in the exclude pattern.

 The pattern may be a regular expression or a glob pattern string with the following specification:

 To use one of the special characters `*`, `?` or `[` you have to preceed it with an